 The DHARMA of Online Reviews.
 Do you follow it?

-Today, online stores empower thousands of small businesses with a strong product, service or idea to overcome the challenges that conventional business channels posed, and provide quick exposure to a global audience.
-This is very akin to how mediums like youtube have helped discover hitherto hidden talents like Ranu Mondal, and turned them into a music sensation.
-E-commerce gives the same power to businesses.
-And one of the most important pillars that e-commerce rests on is Reviews.
+Over the last decade, e-commerce has evolved significantly, becoming a cornerstone of modern trade and commerce.
+Online stores now empower thousands of small businesses with strong products, services, or ideas to overcome challenges posed by conventional business channels, offering quick exposure to a global audience.
+This phenomenon is akin to how platforms like YouTube have helped discover hidden talents and transform them into sensations.
+E-commerce provides the same transformative potential for businesses, and one of its most critical pillars is customer reviews.

 If you liked our post, and would like to see more such original content, please do leave a comment before leaving.